 This statement explains how the Council has complied with the code and also meets the requirements of regulation 4(2) of the Accounts and Audit Regulations 2015 in relation to the publication of a statement on internal control.
-The Code of Corporate Governance was reviewed and updated in March 2019 to reflect changes in governance arrangements across the Council and the revised Code will be reported to Audit, Governance and Standards Committee in July 2019.
+The Code of Corporate Governance was reviewed and updated in March 2019 to reflect changes in governance arrangements across the Council and the revised Code was reported to the Audit, Governance and Standards Committee in July 2019.